Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Conclusion

-We describe a mechanism in the atmosphere of tidally locked terrestrial exoplanets in which feedbacks between clouds and incoming stellar radiation influence the dynamical state of the atmosphere, especially the zonal wavenumber-1 Rossby response to the thermal forcing, leading to alternating eastward and westward propagation of the Rossby gyres previously characterized as largely stationary.
-The oscillation in the location of the Rossby gyres can affect the distribution of clouds if the path of the Rossby gyre migration intersects with the dayside cloud cover.
+The oscillation in the location of the Rossby gyres can only affect the distribution of clouds if the path of the Rossby gyre migration intersects with the dayside cloud cover.
 In our simulations of Proxima Centauri b, this interaction results in periodic clear and cloudy days at the planet's eastern terminator, while in our simulations of TRAPPIST-1e, the Rossby gyres are located too far polewards to interact with the dayside clouds.
 Time series of synthetic spectra generated for a 300-day sample of the climate oscillation confirmed that the variation in cloud cover and atmospheric humidity associated with the feedback mechanism results in a time-varying transmission spectrum, but the magnitude of the variation in transit depths is too small to be detectable for our simulated planets.
+The mechanism is most likely to be observationally relevant on warm, slowly-rotating planets, as the long period of the Rossby gyre oscillation may clear the planetary terminators of cloud cover for extended stretches of time.

 This study and our previous work in \cite{cohen_longitudinally_2022} identify physical mechanisms of variability which cause cycles in the planetary climate even in idealised exoplanet models without eccentricity, obliquity, or changes in the stellar spectrum.
 More complex environments on real planets are no doubt subject to additional sources of variability.
 As the body of exoplanet observations grows in the age of JWST and other upcoming telescopes, consideration of long-term climate variability and of weather on other planets can help interpret observations taken at different times, construct time series, and inform observing and data processing practices.